Detecting Entanglement by Pure Bosonic Extension: Discussions

 \section{Discussions}

-In this work, we developed the pure bosonic extension method (PureB-ext) to characterize the boundary of $k$-bosonic extendible sets and accordingly calculated accurate lower bounds of the relative entropy of entanglement (REE).
-Numerical results suggest that our algorithm is valid, resource-efficient, and surprisingly effective.
-Unlike traditional convex optimization methods, PureB-ext requires very few parameters to optimize.
-Compared with the symmetric extension function in QETLAB (one of the most widely used toolboxes for quantum entanglement), PureB-ext supports much larger dimensions and provides much more extensions.
-However, PureB-ext is not without limitations.
-We find certain directions in the quantum state space challenging to deal with since we cannot find a pure pre-image on the boundary (see Appendix \ref{tough_case} for more details).
-We leave the problem for future investigation.
+In the present study, we unveil a novel methodology named "pure bosonic extension" (PureB-ext).
+This innovative approach facilitates efficient characterization of the $k$-bosonic extendible set and enables precise computation of lower bounds for the relative entropy of entanglement (REE).
+Our numerical results suggest that PureB-ext is effective, resource-efficient, and able to handle large dimensions.
+In comparison to traditional convex optimization methods, PureB-ext requires relatively few parameters to optimize, which makes it outperform the bosonic extension function in QETLAB, a widely used tool for quantum entanglement.
+However, PureB-ext is not "silver bullet" since it is \textit{generically} exact and we may identify some special directions in the density matrix space that it struggles to handle (see Appendix \ref{tough_case}).
+Also, the mechanism of PureB-ext is not fully understood.
+We leave the investigation of these issues for future work.